 - Intense competition for top talent and higher turnover.
 The days of a 30- or 40-year career with a single organization are long gone.
 Organizations find themselves focused on competing with other organizations to attract and retain high-potential talent.
-In addition, as more workers reach retirement age and with the rise of millennials in the workforce, organizations may be challenged to identify new potential leaders and build a leadership pipeline
+In addition, as more workers reach retirement age, organizations may be challenged to identify new potential leaders and build a leadership pipeline.

 What Can Be Done About the Leadership Gap?

 How Organizations Can Take Action on It Today

 To avoid a discrepancy between areas of strength and areas of need, our white paper offers 5 steps that organizations can take to help bridge the leadership gap between current leadership talent and future leadership needs: